 This article is slightly different from the others you can find on this website.
 Indeed, it is not about moves, plans, ideas, tactical lines, but how you reflect them and write about them.
+Most of the Chess games you will see are written down in PGN notation.

 If you want to study Chess, even a little bit, you will be confronted with many signs and acronyms that are used to describe the moves of a Chess game.
 Thus you should get familiar with the Algebraic notation, which is the most common notation used in Chess today.
+Note that there are other notations such as the descriptive notation and the Extended position description, but they are more difficult to grasp and far less common.

 At the end of this article, you will be able to understand things such as: